squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

 The real significance is that supporting it allows to support transparent Kerberos authentication to a MS Windows domain.
 It is significantly more secure than NTLM and also poses much less burden on the Domain Controller.

-== Experimental Squid native Windows build with NEGOTIATE support ==
+== Squid native Windows build with NEGOTIATE support ==

-For testing purpose is now available an experimental native Windows build of Squid 2.5 STABLE13 with Negotiate support.
-The code is based on the merge of negotiate-2.5 and nt-2.5 branches into the new nego-nt-2.5 branch.

-The binary package and source archive are available on http://www.acmeconsulting.it/SquidNT.html.
+A native Windows build of Squid with Negotiate support.
+Binary package and source archive are available on http://squid.acmeconsulting.it/.

 == What do I need to do to support NEGOTIATE on Squid? ==